 “NTM” is short for Nontuberculous Mycobacteria.
 You may have heard of it by another name, such as MAC (M. avium complex), atypical TB, or MOTT (mycobacterium other than tuberculosis).
-NTMs are naturally occurring bacteria in the environment (such as in water and soil) affecting several thousands of people each year in the U.S. It is estimated that 50,000 to 90,000 people in the United States have NTM lung disease, and 12,000 to 18,000 people become infected each year.
-The rate of infection increases significantly in populations over the age of 65.
+NTMs are naturally occurring bacteria in the environment (such as in water and soil) affecting several thousands of people each year in the U.S. It is estimated the number of people in the United States that have NTM lung disease is as high as 220,000, and the number of new cases is growing by 8% each year.1,2 The rate of infection increases significantly in populations over the age of 65.2

-There are more than 140 identified species of NTM, though many are not known to cause infection in humans.
-The species most often associated with NTM lung infections include M. avium, M. abscessus, M. chelonae, M. kansasii, and M. fortuitum.
+There are up to 200 identified species of NTM, though many are not known to cause infection in humans.
+The species most often associated with NTM lung infections include M. avium complex (made up of M. avium, M. intracellulare, M. chimera. and others), M. abscessus, M. chelonae, M. kansasii, M. xenopi, and M. fortuitum.

 More information about NTM lung disease can be found in the NTM Info & Research Insight brochure, which is available for download below in seven languages:

 Bronchiectasis and NTM 360 works closely with NTM Info & Research.
 As partners, both organizations are collaborating to bring more awareness to NTM lung disease by recognizing and supporting World NTM Awareness Day.

 To learn more about NTM Info & Research, visit: http://www.ntminfo.org/.

 - Strollo et al. The Burden of Pulmonary Nontuberculous Mycobacterial Lung Disease in the United States.
 Ann Am Thoracic Soc Vol 12, No 10, 1458-1464 (2015)